Architecture of REALU: Reducing Emissions from All Land Uses

 Objectives and principles

-Various activities under phase II of the project are guided by the following broad objectives:
+Various activities under phase II of the project were guided by the following broad objectives:

 The REALU Architecture project will link knowledge with action by a) providing analyses of these cross-sectoral linkages in the tropical forest margins, based on long term engagement in Asia, Africa and Latin America; b) organizing multi-stakeholder events to explore implications for the design of an effective regime in the post-2012 context; and c) building the scientific and political basis for change through communicating and networking activities.